beetaone/module-influxdb/README.md

 ```

-### Set by the weeve Agent on the edge-node
+### Set by the beetaone Agent on the edge-node

-Other features required for establishing the inter-container communication between modules in a data service are set by weeve agent.
+Other features required for establishing the inter-container communication between modules in a data service are set by beetaone agent.

 | Environment Variables | type   | Description                                    |
 | --------------------- | ------ | ---------------------------------------------- |